connexcs/docs/docs/customer/customer.md

 ### Editing Customers

 Access the Customer Card by clicking their name in the customer list, then **Edit Customer**.
 The screen that opens is the same as the New Customer screen, with infomration already populated.
 Edit any field then click **`Save`**.
 For all field details, see **[Adding Customers](../customer/#adding-customers)**.
-Some specific details are below:
+Additional details are below:

 **Basic** tab